Bolshoi Theatre: Ballet and opera

 The Bolshoi is a repertory theatre, meaning that it draws from a list of productions, any one of which may be performed on a given evening.
 Since the dissolution of the Soviet Union, there have been a few attempts to reduce the theatre's traditional dependence on large state subsidies.
 The Bolshoi has been associated from its beginnings with ballet.
 Tchaikovsky's ballet Swan Lake premiered at the theatre on 4 March 1877.
 The chief ballet conductor from 1923 to 1963 was Yuri Fayer.

 After the death of Joseph Stalin, the company toured internationally and became an important source of cultural prestige, as well as foreign currency earnings.
 As a result, the "Bolshoi Ballet" became a well-known name in the West.

 However, the Bolshoi suffered from losses through a series of defections of its dancers.
 The first occurrence was on 23 August 1979, with Alexander Godunov; followed by Leonid Kozlov and Valentina Kozlova on 16 September 1979; and other cases in the following years.
 Bolshoi continues to tour regularly with opera and ballet productions in the post-Soviet era.

 Until the mid-1990s, most foreign operas were sung in Russian, but Italian and other languages have been heard more frequently on the Bolshoi stage in recent years.

 Orchestra

 Music director and chief conductor Vassily Sinaisky quit abruptly at the start of December 2013, after a 41-month tenure, citing the need to avoid conflict.
 General director Vladimir Urin accepted his resignation, and selected Tugan Sokhiev as replacement.
 Sokhiev's four-year contract, settled on 20 January 2014, and became effective immediately.

-Tugan Sokhiev left his position in connection with the 2022 Russian invasion of Ukraine.
+Sokhiev left his position in connection with the 2022 Russian invasion of Ukraine.
+In December 2023, Valery Gergiev was appointed artistic director of the company, with immediate effect, with an initial contract of 5 years.